Juan Zevallos

 Juan José Zevallos Uriarte (born 7 July 1990) is a Peruvian footballer who plays as a full back.
-He currently plays for José Gálvez FBC.
+He played for José Gálvez FBC in the 2011 season.

 Club career

 He started his career out with Segunda División Peruana side América Cochahuayco in 2006.

 In 2007, he returned to Universitario de Deportes but did not manage to make a league appearance in the Descentralizado.

 Then in 2008 he joined Chiclayo based club Juan Aurich.
 His debut in the Torneo Descentralizado was in Round 6 of the 2008 season at home against Sport Áncash.
 He played the entire match and helped his side win the match 3–0 at the Elías Aguirre Stadium.